 If you’re looking for a riddle-oriented scavenger hunt, we’d recommend going through a scavenger hunt agency, which can set up a full hunt in your office, or even online!

-But if you’re looking for some simple, but hilariously daft challenges, check out some of our favourite scavenger hunt ideas:
+But if you’re looking for some simple, but hilariously daft year-end celebration, check out some of our favourite scavenger hunt ideas:

 - Find 5 things that look like eggs and cook a fake omelette with them.

 - Find someone who’s name begins with the same letter as yours and swap clothes.

 - Find 3 bits of stationery and combine them together to make a new bit of stationery.

 - Find the people with each of the tattoos on the list.

 - Find all the people that can do the floss and make them do it together.

 What would a year-end celebration be without an awards ceremony?
 If your colleagues can’t spend this time celebrating their own and each others’ achievements, then when can they?